-Students of all majors and classifications across Texas A&M University can get involved in an entrepreneurship community in many ways through the numerous student organizations advised by the McFerrin Center staff.
+Students of all majors and classifications across Texas A&M University can get involved in an entrepreneurship community through the numerous student organizations advised by the McFerrin Center staff.

 Collegiate Entrepreneurs Organization – CEO